apache/arrow/dev/tasks/conda-recipes/README.md

 (under `.ci_support`) and other CI related configuration files.

-Because all three recipes must be built in the same continuous integration job prefer porting from the [pyarrow feedstock][pyarrow-feedstock].
+Because all three recipes must be built in the same continuous integration job prefer porting from the [arrpw-cpp feedstock][arrow-cpp-feedstock].

 #### Updating the variants:

-Copy the configuration files from `pyarrow-feedstock/.ci_support` to the `.ci_support` folder.
+Copy the configuration files from `arrow-cpp-feedstock/.ci_support` to the `.ci_support` folder.

 #### Updating the CI configurations: